Conferences & Events

-The 2018 conference is being hosted by Queen’s University, Belfast, and will focus on four substantive themes reflecting core societal challenges:
+The 2018 conference was hosted by Queen’s University, Belfast, and focused on four substantive themes reflecting core societal challenges:

 - Children and Education: This theme covers research that examines the social and economic issues that determine educational, skills, well-being, and other outcomes for children as they reach adulthood and beyond.

 - The World of Work: The World of Work Theme focusses on the labour market experience of those in, and out, of work.